MrSnakeDoc/Tinierurl/README.md

 ## Getting Started

-To use this app you will need to install nodejs on your machine and create an account on [OpenWeatherMap](https://openweathermap.org/) to get an api key.
+To use this app you will need to install nodejs on your machine.

 ### Prerequisites